kyma-project/kyma/resources/eventing/README.md

 ## Controller

+This component manages the internal infrastructure in order to receive an event for all subscriptions handled by SAP BEB.

+## NATS Controller

-This component manages the internal infrastructure in order to receive an event for all subscriptions.
+This component manages the internal infrastructure in order to receive an event for all subscriptions handled by NATS.

 ## Installation